atomicincrement/atomicincrement.github.io/_posts/2021-11-18-polynomial-approximation.md

 arithmetic.
 Finally, we are working on the substantial task of full verification as well as generation of R, python and Octave libraries.

+Atomic Increment is developing this technology in partnership with [Embecosm](https://www.embecosm.com).
 If you want to use this technology, get in touch.
 We are keen to develop industry partnerships with companies who require extra performance in their machine learning and computational processes.